CFHS code : MC56

 ‘Also their son William Thomas aged 25 years’

 ‘William Mynott died March 2nd 1963 aged 89 years’

-Edith and William Mynott were the parents of Claude, Doris and William Thomas, as well as six other children not buried in this cemetery.
+Family relationship: Edith and William Mynott were the parents of Claud, Doris and William Thomas, as well as six other children not buried in this Cemetery.

 Edith Mynott (née Carter) (1873‒1924)